broadinstitute/imaging-backup-scripts/README.md

     "StorageClass": "INTELLIGENT_TIERING"
 }
 ```
+KEY is the unique object identifier for the file you would like to restore.
+It can be found by clicking on the file in the console so that it shows the Object Overview.
+It resembles a path with folders even though S3 uses object storage. e.g. projects/PROJECT_NAME/workspace/metadata/BATCH_NAME/metadata.json

 2. For restoring a whole folder, use the [restore_intelligent.py](https://github.com/broadinstitute/imaging-backup-scripts/blob/master/restore_intelligent.py) script.
 See the comments in the script for notes on retrieval cost.